vl4sty/MouseInjectorDuck/README.md

-# Mouse Injector for Dolphin 5.0, DuckStation, PCSX2, and other emulators
+# Mouse Injector for DuckStation, PCSX2 and PPSSPP.

 An external app that injects cursor input into game memory.

 ### !This fork is focused only on Duckstation and PCSX2 emulators!
+Hooking of the other emulators could break without notice.
 ## Additional games for PS2 - NTSC ONLY:
 | Game Title | Issues |
 | --------- | ------------------ |